Zakaria1986/cakePHPInventory/README.md

 2. Access the Application: Open your browser and go to: **http://localhost:8765**
 3. Stop the server: control+c

-## Make you have the database running at the same
+## Make sure that the database is running at the same

 * I have used MAMP to run PHPMyAdmin to work with database side of things